 55. Side Hustle Rich

 If a big number seems too daunting, carve them out into goal-based milestones.
 Then, instead of seeing one giant goal, work towards climbing each step in turn.

 Drip feed money into markets each and every month from as young as possible, and to ignore the usual bear markets along the way, which can cause some investors to stop their monthly payments through fear.

 My own money tips

-Here’s some of my own money tips I wish I’d know earlier.
+Here’s some of my own tips to help you to save money and live better.
+I wish I’d know these earlier.

 57. Never live beyond your means

 This is crucial.
 If you spend more than you earn, you will find yourself in a cycle of debt.
 It’s difficult, particularly at the moment when many are on reduced incomes, but spending less than you earn is the simplest and most effective way to take control of your finances.